Skip to Main Content

 Community Partner Funding

 Community Partner Funding (CPF) is a set of increased incentives that participating community-based organizations can access for their clients.
-For an organization to be eligible to enroll in the CPF pathway, they must serve, or developing an offer that serves, at least one of the following:
+For an organization to be eligible to enroll in the CPF pathway, they must serve, or should be developing an initiative that serves, at least one of the following:

 • People experiencing low to moderate incomes (LMI)